Cambodia Backpacking Itinerary

 Book the activity by sending them an email: bearkeeperforaday@gmail.com

-Our Kher money was already low so we drop by a bank to change some dollars.
-I've discovered that it's more convenient to use US dollars in Cambodia and the bank offers a higher rate compared to our guesthouse.
-That's something new, now I know what to do if I ever decided to come back to Cambodia.
-We travel for 45 minutes or more the traffic got bad while we were trying to get out of the city proper.
+We traveled for 45 minutes or more the traffic got bad while we were trying to get out of the city proper.
 The pickup truck passed by mountains, rice fields, and all the wonderful scenery you find in the Asian countryside.
 The interesting thing about the trip is that the one who picked us up brought along his big dog.
 He stayed at the back of the truck along with our bags.
 I can actually see him on my right side with his tongue tasting the air.
 It was like the road trip from the movies, one thing missing, the shouting part from the passing vehicles or showing off boobs - maybe that's too extreme!
 Ahahaa

-The guide showed us the first three cute young cubs: one is sleeping while the other two were playing and dangling around.
-The sight of them reminds me of the cartoon TV series care bears, instead, they're bigger, have no bright colors, and are real.
+The guide showed us the first three cute young cubs: one was sleeping while the other two were playing and dangling around.
+The sight of them reminds me of the cartoon TV series Care Bears, instead, they're bigger, have no bright colors, and are real.
 As a bear keeper, our task for that day was to feed them these orange and green balls, which we stuffed ourselves, holding a few bananas and leafy vegetables.
 A simple recipe makes up the bear's diet: bananas, biscuits, honey syrup, and a bundle of leafy vegetables.
 We were asked to place all the ingredients inside this hollow bowling ball with big finger holes.
 I've imagined it to be a close encounter with bears, like holding one small cub in my hands while feeding him milk in a bottle.
-It was not what I expected it to be.
-The bears were behind an electric fence and the balls were just thrown above it.
-It was clearly for safety purposes.
-I can't deny my disappointment I pictured myself to be right beside them, stroking their backs and feeding them treats.
-Who can blame the center for keeping everyone safe anyways, the bear's loved our homemade snacks for them.
-They were clever to roll over their backs while holding on to the holes in the hollow ball, rapidly shaking it until the bananas, biscuits, and vegetables fall outside the holes.
-The site of them devouring their food made everyone hungry.

-The tour was cut short because we have to be at the airport by 4 in the afternoon.
+The tour was cut short because we had to be at the airport by 4 in the afternoon.
 The person who runs the place, who is also the one who picked us up from the hotel was kind enough to send us back early for our afternoon flight.
 I had a memorable experience but what makes it even better is I've found a friendship that will last for a long time.

 Have fun and be safe ^__^